December 04, 2025

 The Sahel is highly unstable, particulary Mali, Chad, Burkina Fasa, Niger, Northern Nigeria.
 Parts of Somalia and Ethiopia are also in a flux of conflict.
 In mid April 23 Sudan descended into open civil war between the government/Army and the Rapid Suppoert Forces (RSF).
 A coup in early August 23 disposed the elected goverment in Niger but the region into further crisis.
 The risk from terrorism is significant in Kenya, parts of Egypt (Sinai).However, many parts of West Africa and Southern Africa are stable - The key is research.
 Check out the FCDO and also major global risk management companies such as Sibylline, ISOS/CRG, Salamanca & Worldaware.

 South Africa will continue to have extensive power cuts for months if not years to come as the energy supply sector is broken.
 The state of the Zimbabwean economy is desperate with inflation running at about 250%, daily power cuts and mass unemployment, An election is due and Zanu-PF will do what is necessary, including violent repression to stay in power.
-The football African Cup of Nation is being held in Ivory Coast from 13 Jan to 11 Feb 24.

 Current highlights:

-- Zimbabwe: Power outages until September
+- Zimbabwe: Power outages until at least December

 - Mali: Increased attacks on military bases